 “A new windfall tax could prove a lifeline to under pressure public services.
 It would mean PFI firms are forced to pay back some of the billions of pounds they’ve been raking in at taxpayers’ expense, says UNISON.”

 UNISON general secretary Dave Prentis said: “Eye-wateringly high PFI payments are threatening to overwhelm our already cash-strapped public services.”
 He continued:

 “Local communities may now have shiny new schools and hospitals but at huge cost.
 The repayments on PFI debt have to be made first, and are so steep that teaching assistants are losing their jobs and patient services are being cut back.

 “Meanwhile the shadowy PFI firms just keep on hitting the jackpot, making millions more than they’d ever hoped to because George Osborne slashed their tax bill a few years back.

 “There’s no time to lose.
 Crippling PFI debts are pushing local services to the brink and costing taxpayers dear.
 It’s time for a windfall tax on the companies cashing in at our expense.
 It would bring some urgent and much-needed relief for the services we all rely upon.”

 Actions in Westminster this week could pave the way for this new PFI tax.
 On Wednesday, MPs will vote on two amendments to the Finance Bill, tabled by Labour’s Stella Creasy, which could introduce such a levy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.